 For options granted on 9 March 2018: 100% of the shares granted under an option will vest if the Company's share price at 31 March 2021 has increased by 30% or more from the share price as at the date of grant.
 50% of shares granted under an option will vest if the Company's share price at 31 March 2021 has increased by 15% from the share price as at the date of grant.
 Between these upper and lower thresholds, awards vest on a straight-line basis.
+These options vested on 31 March 2021.

 For options granted on 18 September 2014: in at least one financial year after the date of grant, the Company shall have achieved a positive basic earnings per share (subject to adjustment to exclude identified exceptional items), as reported in its audited annual accounts.
+These options vested on 17 September 2017.